breathO2/Masks/README.md

 Masks for Viral Protection: Useless and can harm!

-# Hoover Institure Dr Scott Atlas Study on Mask Policies
+# Dr Scott Atlas Study on Mask Policies - Hoover Institute
 [https://www.policyed.org/lessons-hoover-policy-boot-camp/reviewing-policy-responses-covid-19-scott-atlas/video-0](https://www.policyed.org/lessons-hoover-policy-boot-camp/reviewing-policy-responses-covid-19-scott-atlas/video-0)

 # The Foegen Effect: Mask Mandates Increased COVID-19 Deaths by 51% or more compared to no mask mandates.
 Deep re-inhalation of droplets and virions caught on facemasks might make COVID-19 infection more likely or more severe.